Sebastian1981/DataAnalytics/index.md

 - presenting the key analytical findings in a clear and understandable way to both technical and non-technical audiences
 - model deployment in Microsoft Azure Machine Learning Studio as a real-time and scalable web service
 - implementing a monitoring service in Azure Machine Learning Studio to track model performance and data-drifts over time
+- implementing and deploy Azure´s Cognitive Services such as text analytics and computer vision
 - hand over projects to the data science and data engineering team in form of clean, modularized and well documented code

 So if you think that I can help you and your company with my data science expertise, you are very welcome to contact me via Xing, LinkedIn or email to clarify the project details.